Alexander Lukashenko

 Following the same referendum, Lukashenko acquired increased power, including the authority to dismiss the Supreme Council.
 Another referendum in 1996 further facilitated his consolidation of power.
-Lukashenko has since presided over an authoritarian government and has commonly been labeled as "Europe's last dictator".
+Lukashenko has since presided over an authoritarian government and has commonly been labelled as "Europe's last dictator".
 International monitors have not considered Belarusian elections as free and fair, except for his initial win.
 Additionally, the government harshly suppresses opponents and limits media freedom.
 Eventually, this has led multiple Western governments to impose sanctions on Lukashenko and other Belarusian officials.
 Lukashenko's contested victory in the 2020 presidential election preceded allegations of vote-rigging, amplifying anti-government protests, the largest seen during his rule.
-Consequently, the United Kingdom, the European Union, and the United States ceased to recognise Lukashenko as the legitimate president of Belarus following the disputed election.
-However, Lukashenko managed to maintain his grip on power despite the aforementioned countries' reaction, which eventually led to a resumption of partial diplomatic relations, while his re-election in the 2025 presidential election was once more described as a sham.
+Consequently, the European Union, the United Kingdom, and the United States ceased to recognise Lukashenko as the legitimate president of Belarus following the disputed election.
+Lukashenko remained in power, which eventually led to a resumption of partial diplomatic relations.
+His re-election in the 2025 presidential election was described as a sham by the opposition and the European parliament.

-Such isolation from parts of the West has, especially in the Putin era, increased his dependence on Russia, with whom Lukashenko had already maintained close ties despite past tensions, such as the so-called Milk War in 2009, stemming from Belarus' refusal to recognize the republics of Abkhazia and South Ossetia in exchange for $500 million, in the aftermath of the Russo-Georgian War.
+Such isolation from parts of the West has, especially in the Putin era, increased his dependence on Russia, with whom Lukashenko had already maintained close ties despite past tensions, such as the so-called Milk War in 2009, allegedly stemming from Belarus' refusal to recognise the republics of Abkhazia and South Ossetia in exchange for a $500 million loan, in the aftermath of the Russo-Georgian War.
 Lukashenko played a crucial role in creating the Union State, enabling Belarusians and Russians to travel, work, and study unhindered between the two countries.
 He also reportedly played a crucial role in brokering a deal to end the Russian Wagner Group rebellion in 2023, allowing some Wagner soldiers to cross the country's border unhindered and settle in Belarus.